viniciusffj/vimplugins/README.md

 Install:

 	Clone this repository in ~/
-	Copy the file .vimrc to ~/.vimrc
+	Include .vimrc in your ~/.vimrc
 	Include the utils.sh in your .bash_profile

 Utils.sh